 Many genes do not code for proteins, but rather RNAs.
 Indeed, given recent biochemical work describing large numbers of completely novel RNAs, including two families of snoRNAs, tmRNA, micro (mi)RNAs, small interfering (si)RNAs, and RNA-dependent editing mechanisms it is likely that there are many more RNAs carrying out a broad range of functions in the cell than was previously thought.
 Thus a comprehensive understanding of the biology of a cell will ultimately require knowledge of the identity of all encoded RNAs, the molecules with which they interact, and the molecular structures of these complexes.

 For these reasons, the computational biology of RNA is playing an increasingly important role within functional genomics.
-Here at UEA we develop computational tools and algorithms for the identification of RNA genes and structural elements within genomes, the prediction of RNA structure using evolutionary and physical principles, and the analysis of RNA structure and its application to topical problems in molecular and cell biology.
+Here at UEA we develop computational tools and algorithms for the identification of RNA genes and structural elements within genomes, the prediction of RNA structure using evolutionary and physical principles, and the analysis of RNA structure and its application to topical problems in molecular and cell biology (computational biology software).

 Non-coding RNA biology has received growing attention in recent years due to the discovery of small (s)RNAs such as short-interfering (si) and micro (mi)RNAs in plants, animals and fungi.
 These classes of short (20-30nt) non-coding RNAs are involved in a broad spectrum of biological pathways including regulation of gene expression, genome maintenance and defence against pathogens.
 Originally, traditional cloning and Sanger sequencing identified individual sRNAs, but recent developments in high-throughput short-read sequencing technologies now make it possible to obtain millions of sRNA sequences in a single experiment.
 We collaborate with the laboratory of Prof Tamas Dalmay (UEA) to develop tools for the analysis of high-throughput sRNA sequencing data from plant and animal species.
 Main goals of our current research include: prediction of novel miRNAs, comparisons of relative expression levels of known miRNAs over different samples, prediction of generic sRNA producing regions of the genome, development of databases for high-throughput sRNA sequencing experiments, identification of miRNA targets from whole-genome gene expression data and various techniques to visualise such data in a meaningful manner.